fprimex/zdesk/README.md

 # Zendesk API Wrapper for Python

-Python Zendesk is wrapper for the Zendesk API.
+Python Zendesk is wrapper for the Zendesk API version 2.
 This library provides an easy and flexible way for developers to communicate with their Zendesk account in their application.

 ## Requirements

+Python 2 or Python 3

 httplib2 is used for authentication and requests